|

 your equipment, at least, stays the same.

-Tips to keep your racket in good condition (applies
+Tips to keep your racket in good

 to all brands).

-String will normally run out of tension over a 3
+String will normally run out of

 months period.
 So, change it if you want a good feel while playing.